Bachelor of Science in Information Technology Degree

 Security-driven systems administration

-If you are passionate about building a future in technology, a degree in IT and cybersecurity could be the perfect match for you.
-Apply to the College of Engineering and Technology and start planning your career in IT by filling out the form on this page.
+If you are passionate about building a future in technology, a degree in IT could be the right match for you.
+Apply to the College of Engineering and Technology and plan your career in IT.